Humancodes/Sustainable_Coders_013/readme.md

 - For the social media integration, instead of live feeds, we used a photo carousel for past event highlights to keep the site lightweight and visually engaging.

 ## Installation & Getting started
 Detailed instructions on how to install, configure, and get the project running.
-For BE/FS projects, guide the reviewer how to check mongodb schema etc.

 ### Clone the repository
 git clone https://github.com/Humancodes/Sustainable_Coders_013.git